briankennedy1/FACQ/README.md

 ###The directory structure of the repo is:

-layer 1: phases,
+Layer 1: phases

-layer 2: units,
+Layer 2: units

-layer 3: weeks,
+Layer 3: weeks

-layer 4: files,
+Layer 4: files

 ###How to add content to a file:
-** if you have a better system please submit it!!! ***
+#####if you have a better system please submit it!!!

-When adding content to a file create a category if one doesn't exist for that piece of the curriculum, then add your question and answer to the content below that.
-Demarcate that category with a bunch of * signs.
+When adding content to a file create a category header if one doesn't exist for that piece of the curriculum, then add your question and answer to the content below that.
+In order to create a header precede the category with 4 hashtags.

 Here's an example:

-******** GREP
+####GREP

 Q: How do I use GREP to find something??